How to Quit Holding onto the Treadmill

 The third is for a place to put the heart rate monitor touchpads.
-You can let the machine adjust the amount of work you have to do by monitoring you heartbeat.
+You can let the machine adjust the amount of work you have to do by monitoring your heartbeat.
 If you don't own a chest or wrist strap to monitor yourself, the touchpads provide a way for the machine to do it.

 The final reason is another safety issue.
-Should you need to look behind yourself or if you're feeling dizzy or lightheaded, you can grab the bar to steady yourself.
+Should you need to look behind yourself, or if you're feeling dizzy or light-headed, you can grab the bar to steady yourself.

 Our bodies are designed to walk upright.
 When you lean forward to hold onto a grab bar, you throw your back out of alignment and put extra stress on the lower back muscles (known as your erector spinae).
 The taller you are, the bigger the problem can be.
 Don't risk injury by leaning over.

-Holding onto the side bars, or even worse, partially supporting yourself using the railings on each side will dramatically reduce the weight bearing benefits of walking or running.
-When you hold yourself up you burn fewer calories.
+Holding onto the side bars, or even worse, partially supporting yourself using the railings on each side will dramatically reduce the weight-bearing benefits of walking or running.
+When you hold yourself up, you burn fewer calories.
 Why bother spending the time if you're going to cheat yourself out of a good workout?